sttp/Specification/README.md

 ### Compiled Specification

 Merged single file copies of the specification can be found in the [Output](Output) folder in markdown, HTML and PDF formats.
-These compiled outputs will be updated regularly.
+These compiled outputs will be updated on a regular schedule, at least daily when any updates are checked into this repository - automated build occurs at the end of the day in the Eastern time zone.

 ### Specification Source